TrueNASTrueNAS Nightly Development Documentation

 Verify that your Linux distribution has the required CIFS packages installed.

-Mount the volume. sudo mount -t cifs //computer_name/share_name /mnt/smb_share.
+Mount the volume with the sudo mount -t cifs //computer_name/share_name /mnt/smb_share command.

-If your share requires user credentials, add the switch -o username= with your username after cifs and before the share address.
+If your share requires user credentials, add the switch -o username= with the username after cifs and before the share address.

 Mounting on a Windows System